gabrielsoltz/metahub/README.md

 ### Findings Metric Calculation

-As part of the Impact Scoring calculation, we also evaluate the ammount of security findings affecting the affected resource and their severities.
-We use the following formula to calculate the metric:
+As part of the impact score calculation, we also evaluate the total ammount of security findings and their severities affecting the resource.
+We use the following formula to calculate this metric:

 ```sh
 (SUM of all (Finding Severity / Highest Severity) with a maximum of 1)